CenturyLinkCloud/PublicKB/Wordpress/wordpress-plugin-installation.md

 {{{
   "title": "WordPress Plugin Installation",
-  "date": "07-15-2015",
+  "date": "07-17-2015",
   "author": "Bill Burge",
   "attachments": [],
   "contentIsHTML": false
 }}}

 ### IMPORTANT NOTECenturyLink Cloud WordPress hosting is currently in a Limited Beta program with specific customers by invitation only and is not intended for production usage.
-During the Limited Beta there is no production Service Level Aggreement.--
+During the Limited Beta there is no production Service Level Agreement.## Overview

 CenturyLink Cloud WordPress sites use Git to deploy new WordPress code including new plugins.